-Only personnel that have been trained to install, adjust, service or repair (hereinafter, "service") the equipment specified in this manual should service the equipment.
-The manufacturer will not be responsible for any injury or property damage arising from improper service or service procedures.
-If you service this unit, you assume responsibility for any injury or property damage which may result.
-In addition, in jurisdictions that require one or more licenses to service the equipment specified in this manual, only licensed personnel should service the equipment.
-Improper installation, adjustment, servicing or repair of the equipment specified in this manual, or attempting to install, adjust, service or repair the equipment specified in this manual without proper training may result in product damage, property damage, personal injury or death.
+Only personnel that have been trained to install, adjust, service or repair (hereinafter, "service") the equipment in this manual should service the equipment.
+In addition, in jurisdictions that require one or more licenses to service the equipment specified in the manual, only licensed personnel should service the equipment.
+Improper installation, adjustment, servicing or repair of the equipment specified in this manual, or attempting to install, adjust, service or repair the equipment specified in the manual without proper training may result in product damage, property damage, personal injury or death.